Forgiving Those Who Don’t Ask

 But He was wounded for our transgressions, He was bruised for our guilt and iniquities; the chastisement [needful to obtain] peace and well-being for us was upon Him, and with the stripes [that wounded] Him we are healed and made whole.

-We encounter some of these same emotions when people sin against us and don’t repent, or even apologize for their mistakes or intentionally hurtful actions.
+We encounter some of these same emotions when people sin against us and don’t repent, ask for forgiveness, or even apologize for their mistakes or intentionally hurtful actions.
 When we see those same people get seemingly blessed by God, it can be disheartening.
 If we don’t deal with these discouragements, they can lead to anger and bitterness against God.
 We start to believe that God doesn’t care about justice for us and that others are just getting away with hurting us with no repercussions.